alvinuseree/Inertial-Measurement-Unit-Integration-With-Processing/README.md

 Processing:
 The processing code can either be run by compiling the code and pressing run, or opening the exe file located in the application folders e.g. "application.windows32"

+## Authors
+Alvin Useree

+## Acknowledgements
+The raw data is read using open sourced code provided by arduino.cc user "Krodal"